janwilmake/blog/2019/upgrading-from-wix-navigation-v1-to-wix-navigation-v2-or-react-navigation-v3.md

 date: 2019-02-13
 modified_at: 2019-03-10
 tags: [react-native, programming, coding]
+description: A comprehensive comparison of Wix Navigation v1, v2, and React Navigation v3, analyzing their problems, solutions, and migration effort for React Native apps.
 ---

 # Upgrading from Wix Navigation v1 to Wix Navigation v2, or React Navigation v3?